 Holds a Master of Finance from the University of Tasmania.
-He has over ten years of experience in banking and financial accounting with both listed and unlisted mining companies within Australia and overseas.
+He has over ten years of experience in banking and financial accounting with both listed and unlisted mining companies within Australia and overseas Mr Hu resigned from this position on 14 March 2025.
+He agreed to remain with the Company under a consultancy agreement up to 30 June 2025 while a replacement for his position was recruited.